 After examining every game played since the start of the 2005 season, I found that teams receiving less than 35% of spread bets have gone just 2010-2134 ATS (48.5%).
 When the number of bets placed is at least equal to the daily average, that record improves to 852-839 ATS (50.4%).
 When the number of bets placed is at least 2.5-times the daily average, that record skyrockets to 100-76 ATS (56.8%).

-Based on this trend there are three heavily bet contrarian home teams offering value this weekend: Notre Dame (-7 vs. Michigan State), Oklahoma (+1 vs. Ohio State) and Ole Miss (+11 vs. Alabama).
+Based on this trend, Ole Miss (+11) is offering contrarian value as a home underdog in this heavily bet game.
 It’s worth noting that although home-field advantage has been historically overvalued by college football bettors, the exact opposite is true when betting against the public.

 Sportsbook Insider Pro subscribers have access to real-time odds, public betting trends, money percentages, bet signals (including steam moves and reverse line movement alerts), injury alerts, value meter, line watcher, line predictor, and many other unique features.
 We also have six pending NCAAF Best Bets which are only available with an active Pro subscription.